mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Editor/index.md

 ## Editor

 Utilize the MAMP PRO Editor to edit your scripts directly.
-You can see your changes instantaneously in the Wepreview.
+You can see your changes instantaneously in the Webpreview.

 ![MAMP](/en/MAMP-PRO-Windows/Editor/Editor.png)